mlota/mlota.github.io/_posts/2015-11-18-automating-deployment-github-pages-jekyll-travis.md

 ## Summary

 Switching from the standard GitHub Pages build process to Travis is not as daunting as it seems and I've certainly learnt a fair bit about Ruby and bash scripts along the way.
 Going forward, I'd like to look at other ways I can optimse the site during the build process such as minifying scripts.
-All of the code I've spoke about in this article is free to view on the [GitHub repository for this blog](https://github.com/mlota/mlota.github.io/tree/source).
+All of the code I've spoken about in this article is free to view on the [GitHub repository for this blog](https://github.com/mlota/mlota.github.io/tree/source).
 Hope this comes in handy for anyone looking to improve their Jekyll blog deployment :)